Redskins rookie Antonio Gandy-Golden says he tested positive for coronavirus, has recovered

 “I feel 100% now and can’t wait to get on the field for the Redskins ASAP! #HTTR!!” he said in the statement.

-On Tuesday, Liberty president Jerry Falwell Jr. hinted at Gandy-Golden’s positive test by saying, during an appearance on Fox News, that the university had one positive case, but it was a football player who had left school to prepare for the NFL draft.
+On Tuesday, Liberty President Jerry Falwell Jr. hinted at Gandy-Golden’s positive test by saying during an appearance on Fox News that the university had one positive case but it was a football player who had left school to prepare for the NFL draft.
 Falwell didn’t reveal the player’s name, but Gandy-Golden was the only Flames player selected this year.
 Hours later, Gandy-Golden released his statement.

-Gandy-Golden is the first known positive test within the Redskins organization, but not the NFL.
-Last month, Los Angeles Rams center Brian Allen and Denver Broncos pass rusher Von Miller became the league’s first two players to publicly reveal their diagnoses.
+Gandy-Golden’s is the first known positive test within the Redskins organization but not the first in the NFL.
+Los Angeles Rams center Brian Allen and Denver Broncos pass rusher Von Miller became the league’s first two players to publicly reveal their diagnoses last month.

-Known for his athleticism and puzzle-solving ability, Gandy-Golden is expected to contend for the Redskins’ second receiver spot opposite Terry McLaurin this season.
+Known for his athleticism and puzzle-solving ability, Gandy-Golden is expected to contend for the Redskins’ second wide receiver spot opposite Terry McLaurin this season.

 Read more: